 Prior to providing an occasional meal or refreshment, the Occasional Meal Request Form must be filled out and filed with the Compliance Office.
 The person requesting the meal, the coach of the student- athletes receiving the meal (if different), and the Athletics Business Office will be notified if the meal is approved.

 The administrative process for complimentary admissions is conducted through the online ticketing system.
 The online system can be accessed by clicking the guest management link under the tickets tab located at www.pacifictigers.com.
 Both student-athletes and coaches must use the online system to sign up permissible guests to for complimentary admissions to a regular season home athletics event.

 Each student-athlete is permitted up to four complimentary admissions.
 Complimentary admissions for full-time head and assistant coaches and directors of operations are subject to limitations imposed by the Department of Athletics.
-Volunteer coaches may receive up to two complimentary tickets to a home athletics event.
+Volunteer coaches may receive up to two complimentary tickets to a home athletics event in the coach's sport.
 Graduate and undergraduate assistant coaches are permitted up to four complimentary tickets to a home athletics event.
 No hard tickets may be issued to a student-athlete, undergraduate assistant coach, or their relatives and/or friends.

 The Ticket Office will be responsible for issuing pass lists to the home events.
 The Compliance Office will periodically monitor the pass lists to make sure the complimentary admissions issued are in compliance with NCAA rules and regulations.

 Post-Season Athletics Event